ROAM: Robust and Object-Aware Motion Generation Using Neural Pose Descriptors

 Hence, we propose ROAM, \textit{i.e.,} an alternative solution that works around the requirement of large and diverse datasets while also providing a complete framework for virtual character animation with object interaction; see Fig.~\ref{fig:overview} for an overview.
 ROAM is a robust and object-aware virtual character animation framework to synthesise human-object interactions; it generalises to unseen objects of the same category \emph{without} relying on a large dataset of human-object animations.
-To this end, we follow a \textit{divide-and-conquer} strategy to dataset collection.
-This affords us generalisation across instances of an object category while requiring character animation data with as few as \textit{one} exemplar for an object category.
+To this end, we follow a \textit{divide-and-conquer} strategy to dataset collection, which utilises existing large-scale object-only dataset for goal pose generation and thus reduces the data demand for paired human-object interaction sequences.
+This affords us generalisability across instances of an object category while requiring character animation data with as few as \textit{one} exemplar for an object category.
 We divide the problem into two subtasks: \textit{goal pose estimation} and \textit{goal-driven motion synthesis}.

 Goal pose estimation is framed as a descriptor matching problem, which only requires a library of object shapes (such as ShapeNet \cite{chang2015shapenet} or ObjaVerse \cite{objaverse}) and a desired reference pose.
 By designing $\mathsf{SE(3)}$-invariant neural descriptors~\cite{simeonov2022neural}, we encode the geometric relations for human-object interaction.
 This allows us to optimise the reference pose for an unseen object by minimising the descriptor distance between the reference human-object pair and the pose for the target object.